dbmi-bgm/granite/docs/filters.md

 ## Variant Filtering

 ### filterByTag
 filterByTag allows to filter variants from input VCF file by INFO field tags and thresholds.
 Users can define one or more filters on numeric, string, or boolean annotations.
-Each filter specifies the tag name, a value, an operator, type, and logic for aggregation.
+Each filter specifies the tag or field name, a value, an operator, type, and logic for aggregation.
 Multiple filters can be combined with global across-tag logic (`any` or `all`).

 #### Arguments
 ```text